Author's Note

 D’al Vorat, County of Amalay, Realm of Kiriador

 I sprinted toward the song, summoning all the strength I could muster.
-The distant, melancholic melody filled the air with a heady blend of longing, fear, and temptation.
+The distant melody filled the air, heady, melancholic, laced with invisible threads that tasted of longing and fear.
 Ahead, the nocturnal forest unfolded like a half-forgotten dream, its shadowy branches clawing at the air like the restless hands of nameless phantoms.
 A cold wind swept past, brushing my face with whispers of long-forgotten promises.

 ♪♪♪ dan liadar tir sana k’alano, ru sal radianoni’mii ke’vileno ♪♪♪